DM874-DevOps-2019-Group-2/DM874-jolie-exec/README.md

 The jolie instances can use 8GB of ram in total and will be force killed after 1 minute of CPU time.

 The Jolie programs will run without access to the internet.

+### Minimal example

+A minimal example of a valid program can be found in `examples/minimal.ol`.